-In Spring 2009, the new exchange program between UMass Amherst and the Forlì campus of the University of Bologna
+In Spring 2009, the new exchange program between UMass Amherst and the Forlì campus of the

-, UMass undergraduates will have access to all services available to local students at the host University and will be considered, in every respect, students of the host institution for the duration of the study period.
+At the Forlì campus, UMass undergraduates will have access to all services available to local students at the host University and will be considered, in every respect, students of the host institution for the duration of the study period.

 With its 114,683 inhabitants, Forlì sits outside the major tourist routes, setting the stage for the ideal full immersion Italian cultural experience in a cozy and elegant urban environment which provides a remarkably high quality of life.
 Its strategic central location along major train and highway routes, guarantees easy access to all major cities in Central and Northern Italy, from Rome to Venice, from Florence to Milan.

 The L. Ridolfi airport, on the other hand, offers easy connection to many European destinations.
 Libraries, museums and its elegant architecture make Forlì an ideal university town, and an inexhaustible source of cultural and leisure activities for foreign students.